 Data Quality: It relies on high-quality data to be effective.
 If the data is incomplete or inaccurate, the process of identity resolution can be challenging.

-Data Privacy: This tool involves collecting and processing personal information, which can be a privacy concern.
+Data Privacy: This tool involves collecting and processing personal information, which raises concerns regarding data privacy.

 Organizations must ensure that they have appropriate safeguards in place to protect the privacy of their customers.